iceblackhot/iceblackhot.github.io/README.md

 ## React Marvel App

-- This is SRC code of project.
+- This is SRC code of project(test branch).
 To run the application you need:
 - download code & open it in VSCode

 ## run Scripts: